noahsc0tt/interactive-rubiks-solver/README.md

 ## Getting Started

-1. Download `RubiksCubeSolver.exe` from the [Releases](https://github.com/noahsc0tt/Rubiks-Cube-Solver/releases) section
+1. Download the latest `.exe` file from the [Releases](https://github.com/noahsc0tt/Rubiks-Cube-Solver/releases) section
 2. Run the executable

 ## Requirements for Building